 History

 The first Workers Educational Association was established in Britain in 1906.
 The idea quickly reached New Zealand, with the first one established at meeting in Auckland on 21 October 1914.
 AWEA is the oldest non-formal adult education organisation in this country.
+Explore all the ways AWEA can help you by checking out our resources.

 The history of the AWEA has both influenced and been influenced by changes in adult education and in NZ society ever since: an early example is that Michael Savage and two members of his cabinet were members of the first AWEA economics class.
 AWEA has provided leadership in development of many educational innovations that then become part of mainstream provision: